 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
-The proprietary fund financial statements provide separate information for the Sewer Enterprise Fund and the Greenwood Utilities Fund, which are considered to be major funds of the City of Greenwood.
+The proprietary fund financial statements provide separate information for the Sewage Enterprise Fund and the Greenwood Utilities Fund, which are considered to be major funds of the City of Greenwood.

-The basic proprietary fund financial statements can be found on pages 24-27 of this report.
+The basic proprietary fund financial statements can be found in the financial statements section of this report.

-Notes to the Financial Statements
+Notes to Financial Statements

-The accompanying notes to the financial statements provide information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements begin immediately following the basic financial statements.
+The accompanying notes to financial statements provide information that is essential to a full understanding of the information provided in the government-wide and fund financial statements.
+The notes to financial statements begin immediately following the basic financial statements.